If you are interested in commissioning an apprenticeship with London Met, we would be delighted to discuss this in more detail with you.

 Engaging with London Met

-- Together we'll discuss your business needs and how our apprenticeship programme could support these.
+- We'll discuss your needs and how our apprenticeship programme could support these.

-- Together we'll agree the course particulars, including start dates, duration, number of apprentices and price.
+- We'll agree the course particulars, including start dates, duration and number of apprentices.

-- You, the employer, send written confirmation to London Met stating you wish to proceed.
+- You will send written confirmation to London Met stating tha you wish to proceed.

-- Together we will review the apprentice applicant job description against the standard to confirm that it is appropriate for the individual in question.
+- We will review the apprentice applicant job description against the standard to confirm that it is appropriate for the individual in question.

-- The apprentice makes an application to London Met, including supplying all required documentation.
+- The apprentice makes an application to London Met, including all required documentation.

-- London Met confirms to you, the employer, that the apprentice applicant meets the requirements of the apprenticeship.
+- London Met confirms to you that the apprentice applicant meets the requirements of the apprenticeship.

 Before the apprenticeship starts

-- London Met supplies a written agreement to you, the employer, setting out the terms and conditions and regulatory requirements (please also see employer checklist).
-This must be signed by you, the employer, and returned.
+- London Met supplies a written agreement to you setting out the terms and conditions and regulatory requirements (please also see employer checklist).
+This must be signed by you and returned.

 - London Met supplies a commitment statement and apprenticeship agreement for each apprentice applicant.
-These must be signed by you, the employer, and the apprentice (and by a parent or guardian if the apprentice is under 18) and returned.
+These must be signed by you and the apprentice (and by a parent or guardian if the apprentice is under 18) and returned.

-- You, the employer, must complete and submit details to the Digital Apprenticeship Service to confirm this agreement to release funding for the course.
+- You must complete and submit details to the Digital Apprenticeship Service to confirm this agreement to release funding for the course.

 Please see our pre-apprenticeship employer checklist for more details about the documentation and information required.